frconor-ebook/meditations/_posts/2025-05-07-the-bread-of-life.md

 Mary must have kept those words in her heart in a special way.
 "The body given up for us and made present under sacramental signs was the same body which she had conceived in her womb!
 For Mary, receiving the Eucharist must have somehow meant welcoming once more into her womb that heart which had beat in unison with hers and reliving what she had experienced at the foot of the Cross."

-And so, St. John Paul says, "Here is the Church\'s treasure, the heart of the world, the pledge of the fulfillment for which each man and woman, even unconsciously, yearns."
-(Pope John Paul II, *Ecclesia de Eucharistia*, April 17, 2003).
+And so, St. John Paul says, "Here is the Church\'s treasure, the heart of the world, the pledge of the fulfillment for which each man and woman, even unconsciously, yearns" (Pope John Paul II, *Ecclesia de Eucharistia*, April 17, 2003).
 More fervent.

 *I thank you, my God, for the good resolutions, affections, and inspirations that you have communicated to me during this meditation.
 I ask your help to put them into practice.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*